arjfabian/linux-cleanup/README.md

 ## Base Packages File Creation

 You can create the file on your current system or on a "Clean" install, depending on your needs.
+I **strongly** suggest making sure that the system is in a desirable state (i.e. stable and with no unnecessary packages).

 * Suggestion: Perform a "minimal" install on a virtual machine, run the appropriate command, and export the result so you get a clean base file.

-The included `pkgs.base.archlinux` file corresponds to a "barebones" installation of Arch Linux.
+The included `pkgs.base.archlinux` file corresponds to my own "barebones" installation of Arch Linux, but I can not guarantee that this setup will work for most users.

 ### Pacman (Arch Linux, Manjaro, EndeavourOS)